DK – Promoting Women’s Integration – Nordic Perspectives

 Incorporating gender equality and inclusion of immigrant women in the North: towards gender-specific integration policy

-Nafisa Yeasmin, Arctic Centre, University of Lapland, Rovaniemi, Finland
+Nafisa Yeasmin, Doctor of Social Sciences, Arctic Centre, University of Lapland, Rovaniemi, Finland

 15:00 Inspiration and coffee

 Grab a coffee, mingle and get to know the following projects from the Nordic countries: